Marshall County Courthouse (Indiana)

-Marshall County Courthouse is a historic courthouse located at Plymouth, Marshall County, Indiana.
+Marshall County Courthouse is a historic courthouse located at Plymouth, Indiana.
 It was built between 1870 and 1872, and is a two-story, brick and limestone building in a combination of Italianate and Renaissance Revival styles.
 It is rectangular in form and has a hipped roof with central bell tower.

 It was listed in the National Register of Historic Places in 1983.
 It is located in the Plymouth Northside Historic District.